Skip main navigation

 • CloudFront absorbed load automatically

-During a HackerNews front page hit (15,000 concurrent users), the WordPress setup would have crashed.
+During an unexpected traffic surge from a popular link, the WordPress setup would have crashed.
 S3+CloudFront didn’t notice.

 Real Cost Breakdown